cloudblog004/fantasticfoodies/content/en/posts/1173-recipe-of-homemade-quick-and-easy-parmesan-crusted-chicken.md

 - "1 saltoptional"
 recipeinstructions:
 - "preheat oven to 425°F"
-- "mix parmesan cheese &amp; mayo well"
+- "mix parmesan cheese & mayo well"
 - "the bottom of the chicken(meaning the part that goes on the tray) sprinkle with salt(optional)"
 - "lay chicken on a non stick baking tray"
 - "spread mixture on top of chicken evenly,( on top only)"